mr-kg/KGSoft.TinyHttpClient/README.md

 # KGSoft.TinyHttpClient
-A lightweight, highly compatible .NET Standard library for simplifying the consumption of REST APIs
+A lightweight, highly compatible .NET library for simplifying the consumption of REST APIs (via both static client or Fluent API)

 This library was created out if necessity, as it contains code we seemed to be duplicating throughout every Xamarin project we wrote.
 We have tried to encapsulate deserialization and the reading of HttpResponseMessages into this handy library.
+It has since grown into a handy library for server-side API consumption as well, hence the newly added v2.x.x Fluent API feature.

+This library has two modes of use, each suited to different implementations.
+**Mode 1 (Static Client)** is better suited to client-side (ie. mobile/desktop apps) where you have a single static context for headers / token refreshing etc.
+**Mode 2 (Fluent API)** is better suited to server-side API consumption via the new Fluent API implementation.

 ## Features